britteckler/santaclausmuseumcollection/pages/about.md

 {% include feature/jumbotron.html objectid="objects/img_4201.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;The Letters;Metadata;Rights;Created By" %}
+{% include feature/nav-menu.html sections="About the Collection;The Letters;About the Data;Rights;Created By" %}

 {% include feature/image.html objectid="objects/img_4163.jpg" width="75" caption="A scene of Santa Jim Yellig displayed the Santa Claus Museum & Village.
 Photo by Brittany Eckler." %}

 ## *About the Collection*

+### Context Overview:

+The Santa Claus Museum & Village is home to the history of Santa Claus, Indiana and the families that founded Santa Claus Land (now Holiday World and Splashin’ Safari) and built up the local town.
+The museum’s artifacts range from historical documents to antique dolls and toys.
+Selected items within the collection currently can only be viewed on-site in Santa Claus, this repository has been created to help make the collection more accessible.

+### In More Detail:

 At the Santa Claus Museum & Village you can find a wide variety of artifacts focused around the local town history and the families that made Santa Claus Land (now known as Holiday World & Splashin’ Safari) and the town of Santa Claus, Indiana what it is today.
 Within the museum you will also see a large collection of trains, dolls, Santa Claus memorabilia, Santa Claus Land souvenirs, and the famous letters to Santa - written by children dating back to the 1930s.

 This digital collection is comprised of a tiny fraction of total artifacts and items you can find at The Santa Claus Museum & Village.
 The items you'll find here were chosen to be a representative sample of the types of artifacts you will find in person at the museum, but it by no means is meant to be the *only* types of items you will find within the collection.

 As you look through the collection you will find a lot of artifacts that are souvenirs.
 The collection consisters of Schoenut Circus toys, various souvenir items like pennant flags, flutes, and salt and pepper shakers, as well as letters written by children to Santa.

-Quality of images of the artifacts varies.
-The images were taken at various times and majority not by the creator of this digital repository.
+**Please note:** The quality of images of the artifacts varies.
+The images were taken at various times and majority not by the creator of this digital repository but by museum staff.

 {% include feature/pdf.html objectid="scmv_026" width="50" caption="Letters for Santa drawn by children from South Africa." %}

 ## *The Letters*